My Geisha: Plot

 When viewing the film's negatives, in which colors are reversed, he sees through her duplicity and, believing that she plans to steal credit from him, once again depriving him of the artistic praise he deserves, he becomes furious.
 To retaliate, he propositions Yoko.
 Greatly distressed, Lucy flees.
-He tells Sam that he has just learned the truth and makes him promise not to tell Lucy—or anyone.
+He tells the movie's producer, Sam Lewis, that he has just learned the truth and makes Sam promise not to tell Lucy—or anyone.
 Their love affair is over.
 Broken hearted, Lucy gives a brilliant performance in the last scene, but she comes up weeping on Sam's shoulder.

 Their "reunion" before the premiere is awkward and cold.
 Paul believes she will expose her identity there, betraying him, and Lucy believes that her husband wanted to sleep with Yoko.
-Her original plan was to come on stage as Yoko and pull of her wig at the end of the premiere, astounding Hollywood and virtually guaranteeing her an Academy Award.
-While “Un bel di, vedremo” plays, Lucy goes backstage to put on her geisha costume.
+Her original plan was to come on stage as Yoko and pull off her wig at the end of the premiere, astounding Hollywood and virtually guaranteeing her an Academy Award.
+While "Un bel di, vedremo" plays, Lucy goes backstage to put on her geisha costume.
 Her trusted friend, Kazumi, gives her a present—an ivory fan that was owned by a very famous geisha.
-The fan is inscribed with a proverb : "No one before you, my husband, not even I." The film reaches its tragic ending and receives a standing ovation.
+The fan is inscribed with a proverb: "No one before you, my husband, not even I." The film reaches its tragic ending and receives a standing ovation.
 Paul thanks the audience and introduces Yoko Mori.
 Lucy appears as herself and announces that Yoko has gone into a convent.
 They walk to each other across the width of the stage.
-As they bow to waves of thunderous applause, he calls her “my geisha” and she weeps tears of joy.
+As they bow to waves of thunderous applause, he calls her "my geisha", revealing that he knew Yoko was Lucy when he propositioned her, and she weeps tears of joy.